Start9Labs/documentation/site/source/service-guides/bitcoin/bitcoin-integrations.rst

 #.
 Restart BitBoxApp in order for the new settings to take effect.
 #.
 In the BitBoxApp sidebar, select Settings > Advanced settings > Connect your own full node
 #.
 In the field “Enter the endpoint”, paste the Tor address and port from your server's Electrs > Properties page.
 For example: gwdllz5g7vky2q4gr45zGuvopjzf33czreca3a3exosftx72ekppkuqd.onion:50001
 #.
-Click “Check”, you should be prompted with the message “Successfully established a connection”.
+Click “Check,” and you will be prompted with the message “Successfully established a connection.”
 #.
 Click “Add” to add your node to the node list at the top of the page.
 #.
 Remove the other servers if you want to exclusively connect to your own node.